How do you view Alberta’s Old Buildings?

 Have you ever thought about the importance of heritage preservation?

 Alberta Old buildings have been witness to the transformation of our society for more than a century, they are not only landmarks but also like a living record to capture Alberta culture, craftsmanship, architecture, and knowledge.
 This project turns Alberta Old buildings into modern impressionist paintings and creates a portal to connect the Past (Alberta Old buildings), Present (My paintings), and Future (you & public) that can emphasize the importance of protecting & preserving the beauty of Alberta heritage & arts.

-Selected historical buildings across Alberta from hamlet to cities, including hotels, dwelling residences, government buildings, museums, railway station, and heritage sites that represent Alberta’s local history and display various architectural styles.
+During the 2022 Alberta Artist-In-Residence, I traveled over 3600km to research and meet up with the 10 Alberta Old Buildings’ owners, directors, curators, staff, and volunteers allowed me to better understand each building’s existing structure, history, and story to enrich the creation of 10 bold impressionist paintings, and research photos for the documentary.
+Selected historical buildings across Alberta from hamlets to cities, including hotels, dwelling residences, government buildings, museums, railway stations, and heritage sites that represent Alberta’s local history and display various architectural styles.
 Each bold impressionist painting are 24 x 24 x 2 (inches) will be named by the city or village name and the building name, with a short description and photograph displayed during the exhibition.
 It will allow the public to connect the painting between community, art, and heritage.

 In spring 2023, Aeris accommodated a technology Augmented Reality (AR) into her 20 pieces of artwork (including paintings and sketches), ultimately unveiling her creative process video & research photos by simply scanning with the free downloadable app – Artivive.
 A new way to combine Art, heritage & technology to highlight the beauty of Alberta Old Buildings.